AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing.md

 >
 >In addition, when you [publish a page that uses the fragment](/help/sites-cloud/authoring/fundamentals/content-fragments.md#publishing); the fragment will be listed in the page references.

->[!CAUTION]
->
->After a fragment has been published and/or referenced, AEM will display a warning when an author opens the fragment for editing again.
-This is to warn that changes to the fragment will affect the referenced pages as well.

 ## Unpublishing a Fragment {#unpublishing-a-fragment}

 You can unpublish Content Fragments: